 The Company has received all statutory disclosures/declarations from Dr Bharat J Kanabar as required under the provisions of Companies Act, 2013.
-The Board of Directors has considered that Dr Bharat J Kanabar possesses diverse skills, leadership capabilities, experience in medical field as being key requirements to this role.
+The Board of Directors has considered that Dr Bharat J Kanabar possesses diverse skills, leadership capabilities, expertise in various management related aspects, experience in medical field as being key requirements to this role.